www6v/www6vHomeAIGCSource/source/_posts/awsAllServices.md

 • Amazon Rekognition
   Automate your image and video analysis with machine learning
 • Amazon SageMaker
+  Build, train, and deploy machine learning (ML) models for any use case with fully managed infrastructure, tools, and workflows
 • Amazon Textract
 • Amazon Transcribe
 • Amazon Translate